louib/keepass-merge/README.md

   <SOURCE_DB>       The path of the database file to merge from

 Options:
+  -n, --no-password
+          Do not use a password to decrypt the destination database -s, --same-credentials
+          Use the same credentials for both databases -d, --dry-run
+          Do not save the resulting database
+      --slot <SLOT>
+          The slot number of the yubikey to decrypt the destination database --serial-number <SERIAL_NUMBER>
+          The serial number of the yubikey to decrypt the destination database --slot-from <SLOT_FROM>
+          The slot number of the yubikey to decrypt the source database --serial-number-from <SERIAL_NUMBER_FROM>
+          The serial number of the yubikey to decrypt the source database --no-password-from
-  -n, --no-prompt         Disables the password prompt on stdout -s, --same-credentials  Use the same credentials for both databases -d, --dry-run           Do not save the resulting database -f, --force             Force saving the database even if warnings were generated -h, --help              Print help
+          Do not use a password to decrypt the source database -f, --force
+          Force saving the database even if warnings were generated -h, --help
+          Print help
+  -V, --version
-  -V, --version           Print version
+          Print version
 ```

 ## Installing